Forêt de Brotonne

-The forêt de Brotonne (/fr/, Brotonne forest), in France, is situated to the west of Rouen in a vast meander of the Seine, accessible by the pont de Brotonne.
+The forêt de Brotonne (/fr/, Brotonne forest), in Normandy, France, is situated to the west of Rouen in a vast meander of the Seine, accessible by the pont de Brotonne.

 It is a part of the Parc naturel régional des Boucles de la Seine normande (Regional natural parc of Boucles de la Seine normande), which allows for the safeguarding of a large natural space stretching from the banlieue of Rouen to the commune of Marais-Vernier.